 Identify corporations and contractors

 - Watch for companies meeting with your employer or other decision-makers to pitch their services.

 - Identify contractors who already operate at your workplace and think ahead to other work they may go after.

-- Find out when contracts expire and see whether there are opportunities to bring the work back in house.
+- Find out when contracts expire and look for opportunities to bring the work back in house.

 Review your collective agreement

 - Go over your collective agreement language on contracting out and contracting in to see what protections and opportunities exist.

 - Enforce your collective agreement where the employer is violating clauses protecting bargaining unit work.

 Spread the word

-- Build awareness about the privatization warning signs through virtual or in-person conversations, your local’s web site and social media, email bulletins, virtual or in-person local meetings.
+- Build awareness about the privatization warning signs through virtual or in-person conversations, your local’s web site and social media, email bulletins, and virtual or in-person local meetings.
 Always follow health and safety COVID-19 protocols and local public health guidelines.

 - Build communication networks that let you quickly share information and hear back from your members.

 Promote public services

 - Throughout the pandemic, public service workers have shown strength, resiliency and heart.
 Public services have expanded to meet the needs of the public in creative and thoughtful ways.

-- Share examples that show how strengthening public services helps us build strong communities.
+- Share stories that show how strengthening public services helps us build strong communities.

 - Build relationships with local elected officials, other unions in your workplace and other community leaders or groups.

 - Have regular meetings, either virtual or in person, with individual councillors, trustees, or any other elected officials that have influence over your employer.

 Connect in your community

-- Reach out to members of the public who may feeling the effects of COVID-19 service cuts.
+- Reach out to members of the public who may be feeling the effects of COVID-19 service cuts.
 By showing that we care and are involved in the community, we put a public face to our work.

 - This lays the groundwork for strong local coalitions and builds the alliances we need to defend public services.